JuliaB-dotcom/first-web-scraper/README.md

 The information is manually added and not scraped from any site.

 Functionality:
-* Display the lowest prices of common products.
+* Display the lowest prices of popular products.
 * (Ambition) Ability for the user to send an email to admin.
 * (Ambition) Add an automatic reminder to admin for checking after updates.